-It’s sad that an idea like Pink has taken this long to be told.
-A well-intentioned and a well-made drama, Pink takes you by the scruff of the neck, immerses you into our reality and shakes you up in the process.
-The film questions our mindsets more than our morals.
-Who defines what’s right, what’s wrong, what’s permissible, what’s not, what’s acceptable, what’s not?
+It’s sad that an idea like Pink took this long to be told.
+A well-intentioned drama, Aniruddha Roy’s film takes you by the scruff of the neck, immerses you into its reality and shakes you up in the process.

-Pink trails the story of three girls, one of who is charged with an ‘attempt to murder’ and put behind bars, after a late night out with friends.
+Pink trails three girls, one of who is charged with an ‘attempt to murder’ and put behind bars, after a late night out with friends.
 Is she guilty?
 Can she prove otherwise?
 What will it take?
-What’s her story?
-Will their be takers?
+What’s her truth?
+Will there be takers?

-Every character justified his/her part — from Meenal (Tapsee Pannu), Falak (Kirti Kulhari), Andrea (Andrea Tariang) and Rajveer (Angad Bedi) to lawyers Prashant Mehra (Piyush Mishra) and Deepak Sehgal (Amitabh Bachchan).
-Mr Bachchan delivers another standout performance.
-I don’t think the dialogues would’ve been half as effective if not for him.
+Every character justifies their part — from Meenal (Tapsee Pannu), Falak (Kirti Kulhari), Andrea (Andrea Tariang) and Rajveer (Angad Bedi) to Prashant Mehra (Piyush Mishra).
+Amitabh Bachchan as lawyer Deepak Sehgal turns in yet another standout performance.
+The dialogues wouldn’t have been half as effective if not for him.

-There was no better way to capture the essence of Pink than the poem by Tanvi Ghazi, recited by Amitabh Bachchan at the end of the film, fervently captures the spirit of Pink.
+The poem by Tanvi Ghazi, recited by Amitabh Bachchan at the end of the film, fervently captures the spirit of Pink.